MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 With this setting, the sublabel that's ordered last from the parent label with the highest classification is applied to the email.
 If you need to reorder your labels to apply the label that you want for this scenario, see [How to delete or reorder a label for Azure Information Protection](../configure-policy-delete-reorder.md).

+## Exempt Outlook messages from mandatory labeling

+This configuration use an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
+This setting is in preview and requires the preview version of the Azure Information Protection client.

+By default, when you enable the [policy setting](../configure-policy-settings.md) **All documents and emails must have a label**, all saved documents and sent emails must have a label applied.
+When you configure the following advanced setting, the policy setting applies only to Office documents and not to Outlook messages.

+To configure this advanced setting, enter the following strings:

+- Key: **DisableMandatoryInOutlook**

+- Value: **True**

 ## Enable recommended classification in Outlook

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
 This setting is in preview and might change.